 A pedestrian pathway leads from one end of the bridge to the other.
 In between, you'll find connecting platforms to get on board — the train consists of 31 rooms, 24 carriage rooms, and 7 Bridge House rooms.
 Designers used the whole width of the train to create spacious living space.
 They managed to fit a window-facing double bed and fully equipped bathroom with a rainforest shower and a self-standing bathtub.

 It's a one-of-a-kind adventure on a stationary train fixed on a historic bridge.
 The views are gorgeous, as expected.
 From the windows, you can see the wilderness and the metal structure of the bridge.
-In the middle of the bridge, high above the riverbanks, lies the state-of-the-art wooden deck with a rounded pool.
-A perfect spot for wildlife spotting and gazing at the passing clouds.
+High above the riverbanks in the middle of the bridge lies the state-of-the-art wooden deck with a rounded pool—a perfect spot for wildlife spotting and gazing at the passing clouds.